-Drivers in New Jersey can use the state's defensive driving program to improve their driving skills and become safer on the road.
-This program is a great resource for drivers who need to remove points from their license, or, simply want to qualify for an insurance rate reduction.
+Drivers in New Jersey can use the state’s defensive driving program to improve their driving skills and become safer on the road.
+This program is a great resource for drivers who need to remove points from their license or qualify for an insurance rate reduction.

 Defensive Driving Courses in New Jersey

 New Jersey drivers who have been charged with a moving traffic violation will have points assessed on their driving record.
-Most moving violations have an assessment of two points, though some may be as high as five or eight points.
+Most moving violations assess two points, though some may be as high as five or eight points.
 Drivers who accumulate six or more points within three years will be assessed a surcharge, and those with 12 or more points will have their license suspended.

-Defensive driving in New Jersey offers a two point deduction, and can be used to subtract points once every five years.
+Defensive driving in New Jersey offers a two-point deduction and can subtract points once every five years.
 Most drivers with points on their driving record will use this program.
 Drivers with serious violations who are facing a license suspension can participate in the driver improvement program.
-The driver improvement program is offered in lieu of a 30 day suspension, and can be used to remove up to three points from your driving record once every two years.
+The driver improvement program is offered instead of a 30-day suspension and can be used to remove up to three points from your driving record once every two years.

 New Jersey Defensive Driving Course Eligibility

-The New Jersey Motor Vehicle Commission makes defensive driving and driver improvement widely available to drivers in the state in order to encourage driver education and improvement of driving skills.
-Most drivers who have points on their driving record will be eligible to complete a point reduction program, however, there are a few exceptions, including:
+The New Jersey Motor Vehicle Commission makes defensive driving and driver improvement widely available to drivers in the state to encourage driver education and improve driving skills.
+Most drivers who have points on their driving record will be eligible to complete a point reduction program; however, there are a few exceptions, including:

 - drivers who do not currently have points on their record